 This bill increases the entities to which the Department of Human Services can require fingerprint-based criminal history record checks.
+The amendments to the bill do not change the fiscal impact.

 B. Fiscal impact sections: Identify and provide a brief description of the sections of the measure which have fiscal impact.
 Include any assumptions and comments relevant to the analysis.